Kevin J.S. Zollman

 PicturePhoto courtesy of Jake Reinhart

-I am a professor in the Department of Philosophy and Social and Decision Sciences at Carnegie Mellon University.
+I am the Herbert A. Simon Professor of Philosophy and Social and Decision Sciences at Carnegie Mellon University.
+I am also the inaugural director of the Institute for Complex Social Dynamics.
 In addition to my primary appointment at Carnegie Mellon, I am an associate fellow at the Center for Philosophy of Science at the University of Pittsburgh, an Adjunct Member of the Department of History and Philosophy of Science at the University of Pittsburgh, and a visiting professor at the Munich Center for Mathematical Philosophy (part of Ludwig-Maximilians Universität).
 My research focuses on game theory, agent based modeling, and the philosophy of science.
 I received a Ph.D. and M.A. in Philosophy from the Department of Logic and Philosophy of Science at the University of California, Irvine.
 Before that, I received a B.S. in Philosophy from Kansas State University.
 While at Kansas State I was an intercollegiate debater, with some success.
 Many more details than you care to know may be found on my academic CV.

 I spend a lot of time working, as one might expect.
 When I stumble over spare time, I like to travel, play poker, garden, or ride my bike.